Halbro

 Halbro Sportswear Limited is a British manufacturer of sportswear and equipment for both codes of Rugby.

-The firm was established in 1919 and is based in the town of Horwich, Greater Manchester.
+The company was established in Wigan in 1919, but is now based in the town of Horwich, Greater Manchester.
+The name Halbro is a portmanteau of its two original founders, Hallet, a coal merchant, and Broughton, a sports retailer.

 Clubs using Halbro jerseys include the RAF Rugby League Team and many northern rugby union clubs, and also at football in the Scottish League Two supplying Annan Athletic.